 Originally published June, 2004.
 Updated October, 2012

 Prickly pear cactus (Opuntia spp), called nopal in Spanish, is a plant native to Mexico and the American southwest that is now widely cultivated in many parts of the world, especially the Mediterranean regions.
-I've long recommended prickly pear extract as a supplement to help control blood sugar levels in those with diabetes or pre-diabetes, as does my friend, colleague, and fellow desert-dweller, Tieraona Low Dog, M.D., an expert in botanical medicine and Director of the Fellowship at the University of Arizona Center for Integrative Medicine.
+I've long recommended prickly pear extract as a supplement to help control blood sugar levels in those with diabetes or pre-diabetes, as does my friend, colleague, and fellow desert-dweller, Tieraona Low Dog, M.D., an internationally recognized expert in the fields of integrative medicine, dietary supplements and women's health.
 Dr. Low Dog routinely recommends prickly pear to patients, as food, in capsules, or as a pulp-rich juice.
 She also teaches the Fellows how to prepare simple dishes using both the succulent cactus leaves (pads) and the fruit.
 (She even makes an amazing prickly pear Margarita!)